mason-bially/500locol-ecs/manuscript.md

 ### Components

 Components are groups of data we wish an entity to have.
-From the view of the object oriented paradigm, this is similar to the composition pattern (which C++ supports directly through multiple inheritence).
+From the view of the object oriented paradigm, this is similar to the composition pattern (which C++ supports directly through multiple inheritance).

 For our purposes anything that acts like a value type (implements the rule of three/five/zero) will be usable as a component.
 As a consequence of C++'s design, any plain old data type (e.g classic C `struct`s) will automatically be a valid component.